ffd8/cli-for-artists-and-designers/README.md

 - [More tips for converting images to video](http://hamelot.io/visualization/using-ffmpeg-to-convert-a-set-of-images-into-a-video/)
 - [Ludwig Zeller FFmpeg Cheatsheet](https://gitlab.fhnw.ch/hgk-ml/hgk-ml-tools/tree/master/ffmpeg_cheatsheet)

-## youtube-dl
+## youtube-dlp
-[youtube-dl](https://ytdl-org.github.io/youtube-dl/index.html) is an online media extractor.
+[youtube-dlp](https://github.com/yt-dlp/yt-dlp) is a great fork from the original [youtube-dl](https://ytdl-org.github.io/youtube-dl/index.html) project, which is an online media extractor.
-The ultimate tool for downloading and archiving media files from *[almost any](https://ytdl-org.github.io/youtube-dl/supportedsites.html)* website.
+The ultimate tool for downloading and archiving media files from *[almost any](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)* website.
-Lately, there's been more activity and updates on a fork, [youtube-dlp](https://github.com/yt-dlp/yt-dlp), so we'll use that.

 ### Install
 > brew install yt-dlp

-*(Windows, see [Package Manager](#package-manager) for tip on installing)*
+*(Windows, see [Package Manager](#package-manager) for tip on installing, or [download binary](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#release-files))*

 ### Usage
 `cd` the desired directory for saving to, then as simple as: